ant55/S100UML/README.md

-# S100UML
-S100 UML Models
+# S100 UML
-S100 utilizes Enterprise Architect to manage its repository of UML Models.
-The models for used for implementation of S100 and describe constructs contained within S-100.
-The models in this repository have been baselined against S-100 Edition 3.0.0.
+S100 Working Group uses Enterprise Architect to generate and manage its UML Models.
+The models are used for the implementation of S100 and describe constructs contained within the standard.
+The models in this repository are based on S-100 Edition 3.0.0.